What is High Heat Temperature in Cooking?

 Learn more about Medium High Heat temperature.

-Overall, understanding how different foods respond at varying high temperatures is essential for creating delicious meals that won’t disappoint you.
-Whether you’re prepping scrambled eggs over low-medium flame intensity or roasting potatoes in an oven set at 500° F, remember to always check your recipe instructions before adjusting any dials!
+Understanding how different foods respond at varying temperatures is essential for creating delicious meals that won’t disappoint you.
+Whether prepping scrambled eggs over low-medium flame intensity or roasting potatoes in an oven set at 500° F, always check your recipe instructions before adjusting any dials!

 Igor M